-- 1. Tuscan bean and kale soup ribollita.
-Click here for recipe.
-I’m fortunate to live next door to a chef and food writer and we have a wonderful meal sharing relationship (she needs t.l.c. too sometimes!).
+- 1. TUSCAN BEAN AND KALE SOUP ribolita.
+I’m fortunate to live next door to a chef and food writer, and we have a wonderful meal-sharing relationship (she needs t.l.c. too sometimes!).
 We shared a meal of this soup recently – and now, get ready for the endorsement – she said she dreamt about the soup (no, not a nightmare!) and woke up thinking about butter beans!
-We are both in love with the red and white marbled seeds that we think would make fabulous jewellry?
+We are both in love with the red and white marbled seeds that we think would make fabulous jewelry?

 - 2. Greek baked beans gigantes plaki is a dish we have eaten many times on our trips to Greece and one of our all time best-loved.
 This is a casserole of slow cooked butter beans, that gets a crusty topping, and is often sprinkled with feta.
 A simple, hearty, dish that is just delicious with some good bread and a cold glass of wine – kali orexi.

-I used to think that the Greeks must cook this dish from imported dried beans, but now realise that, because they are so easy to grow, that they must be a universal staple crop in their kitchen gardens and grown fresh.
-Certainly, the gigantes plaki I have eaten in Greece have been far better, up until now, of anything I had cooked when starting from scratch at home in Australia with dried beans or canned beans.
+I used to think that the Greeks must cook this dish from imported dried or canned beans, but now realise that, because they are so easy to grow, that they must be a universal staple crop in their kitchen gardens and grown fresh.
+Certainly, the gigantes plaki I have eaten in Greece have been far better, up until now, of anything I had cooked at home in Australia with dried beans or canned beans.
 Click here for full recipe.

 Links to relevant posts